ConservationInternational/trends.earth/LDMP/help/source/background/understanding_indicators.rst

 precipitation.
 ET is defined as precipitation minus the water lost to surface runoff, recharge to groundwater and changes to soil water storage.
-The rest of the analysis follows as described for RUE: a linear regression and a non-parametric significance test is applied to the trend of RUE over time.
+The rest of the analysis follows as described for RUE: a linear regression and a non-parametric significance test is applied to the trend of WUE over time.
 Positive significant trends in WUE would indicate potential improvement in land condition, and negative significant trends potential degradation.